Brow Lift Surgery

 The following information sheet is intended to assist patients undergoing brow lift (forehead) surgery with Dr Nicholas Lotz.

-With age the eyebrows can droop and result in an angry or sad look.
+With age the eyebrows can fall to a lower position and result in an angry or sad look.
 Wrinkles can appear on the forehead and furrows may appear between the brows.
-In women, the natural arch to the eyebrow may flatten and look less appealing.
+In women, the natural arch to the eyebrow may flatten and look less youthful.

-A browlift (or forehead lift) is a surgical procedure to restore the upper third of the face and elevate the brows to a more pleasing position.
+A browlift (or forehead lift) is a surgical procedure to restore the upper third of the face and elevate the brows to their previous position.

 A browlift is frequently combined with an upper blepharoplasty for complete rejuvenation of the upper face, or a face lift to treat the entire face.
 Sometimes non-surgical treatments, such as muscle-relaxing injections may also be of benefit.